nikitautiu/gpu-monitor/README.md

-# Remote GPU Monitor
+# Remote GPU Monitor -- FORK
+*Thanks to* `mseitzer` *for the original script!*

 This Python script allows to check for free Nvidia GPUs in remote servers.
 Additional features include to list the type of GPUs and who's using them.
 The idea is to speed up the work of finding a free GPU in institutions that share multiple GPU servers.

 The script works by using your account to SSH into the servers and running `nvidia-smi`.

 ## Features